My low profile stoma in a belly fold solution UPDATED Now 6 days!

 1. Apply either:

-Only one light coat of spray skin protectant spray (smoother, less hold but covers a larger area) or
+If not already applied: Only one light coat of spray skin protectant spray (smoother, less hold but covers a larger area) or

 (Never use both—they do not bond together.)